Pelvic and Coccyx Pain

 Sayer Clinics Summary of Intense Treatment

-Generally, patient treatment may range from daily or 2-3 visits per week if fairly local to those who visit weekly, fortnightly or monthly.
+Depending on severity and length of time of symptoms, intense patient treatment visits may range from daily to 2-3 visits per week and if more local, to weekly, fortnightly or monthly.

 Sayer Clinics' intense protocol condenses therapy traditionally spread over the course of months into 1-3 weeks, to keep it practicable for those travelling from very distant locations and reducing the need for subsequent trips.
-The initial intense treatment protocol comprises one to three weeks of daily therapy for those travelling from afar with:
+The initial intense treatment protocol may comprise one to two or three weeks of careful daily therapy which is constantly reassessed.
+If there are early signs of a flare, the frequency and type of therapy is moderated accordingly.
+This protocol is for those travelling from afar with:

 • Spinal and Pelvic Manipulative Therapy 5 days/week, depending on patient response and tolerance.